Wyoming Licensing Overview for a Barber

 – You must be a graduate of a state-recognized school and have taken and passed an associated board exam.

-– You must have at least 1000-hours work experience or 1-year of directly associated work experience.
+– You must have at least 1,000 hours of work experience or 1 year of directly associated work experience.

 What’s the state licensing site for a barber?